Terramet/MPhilFacialEmotionDetection/README.md

 ---

 This project demonstrates how to use deep learning models (YOLO and MobileNetV2) for real-time face detection and emotion recognition.
 Feel free to experiment with different models and settings to improve performance!
+YOLO and ResNet50 could not be added to this repo because of their file size.